santhosh-alluri/ascendum-wdio/README.md

 2. Create your branch by following the format (First and Last name Initial-AscendumExam).
 For Example: `IO-AscendumExam`

-3. Create tests with the following format
+3. Write the tests in [grid.test.ts](tests/grid.test.ts) with the following format

     ```javascript
     it("Should <what is being validated>", () => {